jeremybanka/wayforge/packages/atom.io/README.md

 # atom.io
 ## features
+- [ ] "lazy mode": only propagate updates downstream to selectors with an active subscription
 - [ ] atom default as function
 - [ ] async effects
 - [ ] resettable atoms